Starting a Medicinal Herb Garden

 Raised Beds

 You can divide that raised bed space into one-foot spaces such as we would in a square foot gardening design.
-Each square will hold one herb.
+Most plants will need one square each.

 Starting Herbs From Seed